How to Avoid a Rusty Fire Pit

 Keeping your fire pit clean can be crucial to preventing rust.
 Any leftover ash can absorb moisture from rain or in the air.
 That moisture can sit directly next to the surface of the metal, causing it to rust.
 Because the inner surface of your fire pit is what endures the most heat, it’s most susceptible to rusting.

-Whenever you clean your fire pit, ensure that there isn’t any heat being generated by the pit and all the coals are out.
+Now you may be wondering what to do with fire pit ashes.
+Well whenever you clean your fire pit, ensure that there isn’t any heat being generated by the pit and all the coals are out.
 Then, dump the ashes safely and ensure that they will not start another fire.
 If you leave or discard them and they aren’t entirely out, they can unintentionally create a fire.
 You can also use an ash vac to clean up the ashes.

 Caring for Your Fire Pit